ssilverman/QNEthernet/README.md

 over Ethernet.
 It uses 01-1B-19-00-00-00 for forwardable frames and 01-80-C2-00-00-0E for non-forwardable frames.
 See
 [PTP Message Transport](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Message_transport)

+### Promiscuous mode

+It's possible to enable promiscuous mode so that all frames are received, even ones whose destination MAC address would normally be filtered out by the Ethernet hardware.
+To do this, define the `QNETHERNET_PROMISCUOUS_MODE` macro.

 ## How to implement VLAN tagging